sampathsvskr/Sq-oop/SqoopCommands.md

   --target-dir '/tmp/sqooptbls/'

-### Multi-Mapper Import  -- here each mapper writes to seperate files.
+### Multi-Mapper Import
+Each mapper writes to seperate files.
 If we use more than one mapper, we need have primary key for the table, else we need to use --split-by. we can use -m or --num-mappers
 By default Sqoop sets 4 mappers.